linghong/smartchat/README.md

-# SmartChat: A Next.js Chatbot Platform
+# SmartChat: A Personal AI Assistant

+## Introduction

+SmartChat is a multimodal AI assistant platform comprising two components: a local application (this repository) and a cloud-based GPU server.

+### Local Application:

+The local application is a full-stack application developed with Next.js and TypeScript, with plan to also run small AI models in a Python environment.
+It operates on a local computer, serving as the main interface for users to keep their most important information securely on their local machine.

-SmartChat is a cutting-edge AI chatbot platform and full-stack application developed with Next.js[Next.js](https://nextjs.org/) and TypeScript.
-It supports both regular chat and enhanced chat using the RAG (Retrieval-Augmented Generation) database.
-When using enhanced RAG chat, users can upload PDF documents, which are then segmented and stored within the Pinecone vector database.
-When users pose questions related to the uploaded data, the chatbot fetches and references the relevant sections from the stored PDF data to provide precise answers.
+The primary interface of the local application is a multimodal AI chat platform.
+This platform leverages various AI models and supports both standard chat and enhanced chat with RAG (Retrieval-Augmented Generation) capabilities.
+When users ask questions related to uploaded data, the chatbot fetches and references relevant sections from stored PDF data to provide accurate and precise answers.

+### Cloud GPU Server:

+The cloud-based GPU server is designed for running AI models or any AI tasks that require substantial GPU resources, which are not feasible to run locally.
+Refer to the [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi) repository for more details.

 ## Features